- The origins of project finance and the subsequent development of the PPP framework

 Program Fee: $2950

-Fee Covers: Visa, Participant Assessments, Airport pickup, Accommodation with wifi & breakfast, Lunch & Refreshments, Workshop Kit, Program Materials, and International Certificate of Completion & Entertaining Tour.
+Fee Covers: Visa, Participant Assessments, Airport pickup, Accommodation with wifi & breakfast, Lunch & Refreshments, Workshop Kit, Practical Activities, Program Materials, International Certificate of Completion & Entertaining Tour

 Online Payment via PayPal

 Skype: risalatconsultantsint Call/Viber/WhatsApp: +995555116622